Cyber safety

 - Help your child understand that what they say and do online is important.

-- Encourage your child to learn about online safety with fun resources from the eSafety Commissioner website, like Hector’s World and #GameOn.
+- Encourage your child to learn about online safety with fun and engaging resources from the eSafety Commissioner website.
+For information to help your child stay safe online, refer to:

 - Talk to your child about personal information and why it is special and remind them how it can be used to identify or locate them.